marbink/PoGo-Captcha/README.md

 - Anything else to improve it.

 # Requirements
-- Install Pikaptcha requirements.
+- pip install -r requirements.txt
-- Don't forget Chromedriver
+- Don't forget Chromedriver & PhantomJS (follow Pikaptcha guide)

 # How to use
 - Put accounts in accounts.csv like the example "ptc,username,password"